Weather stalls search for AirAsia black boxes; first victim buried

 The bodies were brought in numbered coffins to Surabaya where relatives have gathered for identification.
 AirAsia Indonesia's CEO Sunu Widyatmoko was seen weeping when authorities handed over the body of the first victim, Hayati Luthfiah Hamid, to family members at a Surabaya hospital.

-Hamid, 49, was buried on Thursday before sundown in the suburb of Desa Sawotratap, a few kilometers (miles) from the city, at an Islamic ceremony attended by relatives and neighbors.
+Hamid, 49, was buried on Thursday before sundown in the suburb of Desa Sawotratap, a few kilometres (miles) from the city, at an Islamic ceremony attended by relatives and neighbours.
 Three members of her family were also on board the plane.

-"Their house has been in a panic since Sunday," Umaroyah, a neighbor, said.
-"Everyone in the neighborhood knows someone who was on that plane."
+"Their house has been in a panic since Sunday," Umaroyah, a neighbour, said.
+"Everyone in the neighbourhood knows someone who was on that plane."

-Searches on Thursday spanned an area of 13,500 square km (5,200 square miles) involving 19 ships, four helicopters and five planes, said Fransiskus Bambang Soelistyo, head of Indonesia's Search and Rescue Agency.
+Searches on Thursday spanned an area of 13,500 square km (5,200 square miles) involving 19 ships, four helicopters and five planes, said Fransiskus Bambang Soelistyo, head of Indonesia's Seach and Rescue Agency.

 A search and rescue pilot has spotted a large shadow in the sea, which rescuers believe may be the wreckage, but they have made clear the sighting is not yet confirmed.